rust-aarhus/kobuki-interface/README.md

 cargo run --example simple_drive
 ```

-When the connection is established, you should hear the Kobuki base play a sound and the base should start moving for a couple of seconds.
+When the connection is established, you should hear the Kobuki base play a sound and the base should start moving for a few seconds.

 ## Credits